NAME

 -L: Full path to list directory

--m: Subscriber moderation string
+-m: Moderation string

 -n: Subscribe to nomail version of the list